modelscope/FunASR/funasr/runtime/python/grpc/Readme.md

-# Using paraformer with grpc
+# Using funasr with grpc-python
 We can send streaming audio data to server in real-time with grpc client every 10 ms e.g., and get transcribed text when stop speaking.
 The audio data is in streaming, the asr inference process is in offline.

 ## For the Server